-Howard Jay Siegel, Electrical and Computer Engineering and Computer Science Departments, Colorado State University
+Howard Jay Siegel, Elect. & Computer Engineering and Computer Science Depts, Colorado State University

-John N. Carbone, Electrical and Computer Engineering Department, Southern Methodist University
+John N. Carbone, Elect. & Computer Engineering and Computer Science Depts, Southern Methodist University

-Full access to this whitepaper requires submitting the form on the following page.
-Click the link below to continue.
+Full access to this whitepaper requires completing and submitting the following form: